Object of The Week: Lily Parr statue Calendar

 What reaction do you get from visitors to the statue?

 We have had a very positive reaction from visitors, particularly from young women and girls who play or support women’s football.
 Some are surprised to see the statue and don’t know who Lily Parr is, but once her story has been told they are usually hooked and appreciate why it’s important to be on display.

 Yes.
-We are very excited to announce that we will be opening a new permanent gallery space dedicated to telling Lily Parr’s story in the museum in Spring 2021.
+We are very excited to have a permanent gallery space dedicated to telling Lily Parr’s story in the museum on the Pitch Gallery.
 The new gallery has been made possible thanks to a £55,440 grant from the Association of Independent Museums (AIM) Biffa Award, which gives grants to museums and heritage organisations to help tell the stories of lesser-known historical figures through its History Makers Scheme.

-The new interpretation will explore Parr’s career and influence and will open early in 2021 to coincide with the Football Association ban on women’s football exactly a century ago.
+The new interpretation explores Parr’s career and influence and opened early in 2021 to coincide with the Football Association ban on women’s football exactly a century ago.
 Parr and many other women, defied authority and continued to play, helping the women’s game to survive.

 Lily also features in our First 11 series as one of the eleven pioneers of the game.
 Check it out below, and watch the full line-up of videos on YouTube: